Azure Kubernetes Service (AKS)

 The Trust KeyStore type (JKS,PKCS12) Select the type of custom trust keystore.
 The supported values are JKS and PKCS12.

-When you are satisfied with your selections, select Next : Networking.
+When you are satisfied with your selections, select Next and open Load balancing blade.

-Use this blade to configure options for load balancing and ingress controller.
+Use this blade to configure load balancing.
+There are three options:

 Application Gateway Ingress Controller